Residential Life and Housing Policies

 Student Events, Clubs, Groups and Polity

-Please contact the Associate Director of Student Engagement (ext.
-6053) for help and information on how to host an event.
+Please contact the Associate Director of Student Engagement or the Student Engagement Ambassadors for help and information on how to host an event.
 Because of the increased requests to use campus facilities, careful and timely scheduling of rooms is necessary.

-Students who wish to host an event in the Peterson Student Center, the upper or lower residential common areas, the Arroyo Room, the soccer field, parking areas, or the Placita areas must submit a student activities contract to the Associate Director of Student Engagement for review at least one month before the actual event.
+Students who wish to host an event in the Pritzker Student Center, the upper or lower residential common areas, the Arroyo Room, parking lots, the soccer field, parking areas, or the Placita areas must submit a student events contract form to the Associate Director of Student Engagement for review at least 10 business days (Mon-Fri) before the actual event.

-If the contract is not received by this time and is not legible and complete, the event will not be approved.
-After the Executive Director of Health & Wellness has received, reviewed, and approved it, the Director of Student Life will work with the Student Events Coordinator to assign senior residents to monitor the event.
-The Executive Director of Campus Health & Wellness may deny permission for the event if they believe the contract is inaccurate, there is any misrepresentation on the student’s part, or that the event does not reflect the St. John’s community’s legal, moral, or ethical standards.
-The host(s) of an event must meet with the Student Events Coordinator regularly to ensure the event’s success, and they will schedule these regular meetings before the event.
+If the contract is not received by this time or is incomplete, the event will not be approved.
+The Associate Director of Student Engagement may deny permission for the event if they believe the contract is inaccurate, there is any misrepresentation on the student’s part, or that the event does not reflect the St. John’s community’s legal, moral, or ethical standards.
+The host(s) of an event must meet with the Associate Director of Student Engagement regularly to ensure the event’s success, and they will schedule these regular meetings before the event.
+Senior residents will be responsible for overseeing traditional college events and may also be tasked with supervising additional events, depending on their specific nature.

-In accordance with the Spring 1990 Faculty Resolution, the college does not permit parties at which alcohol is consumed on Sunday through Thursday, except with the President or Dean’s permission, and alcohol can be provided only at events college officials host.
+In accordance with the Spring 1990 Faculty Resolution, the college does not permit parties at which alcohol is consumed on Sunday through Thursday, except with the President, Dean or Vice President of Student Engagement’s permission, and alcohol can be provided only at events college officials host.

 Event Policies and Procedures

-With the exception of The Cave, an event contract must be filled out to host an event in any community accessible space on campus.
-A small gathering within a student’s campus residence does not require an event contract but student host(s) and attendees must adhere to Community Standards.
+An event contract must be filled out to host an event in any community accessible space on campus.
+A small gathering within a student’s campus residence does not require an event contract but student host(s) and attendees must adhere to Community Standards and Alcohol Policy.

-Student Event contracts are due 14 calendar days prior to the event date.
+Student event contracts are due 10 business days prior to the event date.
 Students may request funding assistance from the Associate Director of Student Engagement for their club sanctioned event.
-The Student Engagement Office does require that funding help, room bookings, vehicle requests, and email distribution are reserved for registered and chartered student clubs as well as student groups that have been registered through the Student Engagement Office.
-Any violation during the planning process could be subject to an event cancellation.
+Funding assistance, room books, vehicle requests and email distributions are reserved for student clubs and student groups that are registered through Student Government and Student Events Any violation during the planning process could be subject to an event cancellation.

 Guidelines for Events Where Alcohol is Present

-All organizers of events that plan on serving alcohol must receive permission to do so from the Vice President for Student Engagement when the student activity contract is submitted.
-This form can be found on the events contract and should be turned in to the Associate Director of Student Engagement.
+All organizers of events that plan to serve alcohol must receive permission to do so from the Vice President for Student Engagement when the student events contract is submitted.

 Limits